 THE FAMILY ADVENTURE GARDEN at SAN ANTONIO BOTANICAL GARDEN - San Antonio, TX [MASTER PLAN]

 Come mess with Texas!
 The Family Adventure Garden exposes children to the drama of the Texas hill country - its striking landforms, colorful wildflowers, unexpected fernbanks, rich water story, and plant and animal partnerships.
-The highly anticipated Family Adventure Garden will create an exciting new environment that will feature interactive elements to encourage children’s curiosity in the natural world.
+The highly anticipated Family Adventure Garden creates an exciting new environment that features interactive elements to encourage children’s curiosity in the natural world.
 Terra worked with the Natural Learning Initiative and Ten Eyck Landscape Architects to design the garden for both education and fun.

-Elements within the Garden will encourage children to observe, understand and experiment with patterns and cycles in nature, cultivating the curiosity and connection with the natural world that studies show make children healthier, happier, and smarter.
-Activities will be both directed and self-directed, allowing children to not only learn through planned activities, but to use their imaginations for play.
-The Garden will also encourage children to use all five senses and discover while playing.
+Elements within the Garden encourage children to observe, understand and experiment with patterns and cycles in nature, cultivating the curiosity and connection with the natural world that studies show make children healthier, happier, and smarter.
+Activities can be both directed and self-directed, allowing children to not only learn through planned activities, but to use their imaginations for play.
+The Garden also encourages children to use all five senses and discover while playing.
 A variety of nature play opportunities are located in each of the twelve themed gardens, from rock hopping to fort building to role-playing as an armadillo!
-Additionally, docents will be trained as play coaches to encourage interaction between children and their caregivers.
+Additionally, docents have been trained as play coaches to encourage interaction between children and their caregivers.

 WINCHESTER THURSTON SCHOOL - Pittsburgh, PA [FULL SERVICE DESIGN]